ZiyueWu59/UASAN/README.md

 #### 2. Put all data in /OpenVidSGG folder(as the dataset folder), and put the pre-trained models in /UASAN/ folder.

 #### 3. Run tools/eval_traj_cls_both.py for the results in Table 1, and run tools/eval_relation_cls.py for the results in Table 2 and 3.

+# Acknowledgement
+This repo contains modified codes from [OpenVoc-VidVRD](https://github.com/Dawn-LX/OpenVoc-VidVRD).
+We sincerely thank the owners of the great repo!